 The GATE score of a candidate reflects the relative performance level of a candidate.
 The score is used for admissions to various post-graduate programmes (eg. M.E., M.Tech, direct Ph.D.) in Indian higher education institutes with financial assistance provided by MHRD and other Government agencies.
 The score may also be used by Public sector units for employment screening purposes.

-GATE 2014 was conducted by IIT Kharagpur.
+GATE 2015 will be conducted by IIT Kanpur

 More about GATE Exam :